Skip to main content

 Configuration

-You configure connectors either in the Flow web app, or by directly editing the Flow specification file.
+You configure connectors either in the Estuary web app, or by directly editing the Data Flow specification file.
 See connectors to learn more about using connectors.
 The values and specification sample below provide configuration details specific to the Salesforce source connector.

 Properties